- The live-action Snow White will be released on March 22, 2024.

 Snow White is the latest Disney fairytale that’s returning to the big screen soon.
 The 1937 animated film, Snow White and the Seven Dwarfs, is being remade into an upcoming live-action film produced by Walt Disney Pictures.
-Snow White’s been portrayed in live action before by Julia Roberts in 2012’s Mirror Mirror and by Kristen Stewart in 2012’s Snow White and the Huntsman.
+Snow White’s story has been portrayed in live-action before by Lily Collins in 2012’s Mirror Mirror and by Kristen Stewart in 2012’s Snow White and the Huntsman.
 Those films also featured Snow’s iconic antagonist, the Evil Queen, who will of course appear in the upcoming film.

 Snow White was actually Disney’s first animated feature and is still so beloved by fans.
-This live-action film has been in the works since 2016, so there’s a ton of hype for it to come out soon.
-Stars Rachel Zegler, who plays Snow White, and Gal Gadot, who plays the Evil Queen, debuted the first teaser trailer for the new movie at the D23 Expo on Friday, September 9.
-While the trailer wasn’t released online, fans in the room got the first look at the updated take on the classic movie.
-Rachel’s amazing reaction was caught on video, which you can see here.
-She teared up at the crowd’s response!
-“I didn’t even see it!
-I didn’t see what you guys saw!” she said, as the two walked out onstage.
-HollywoodLife has rounded up everything we know, so far, about the next Snow White, including the epic casting choices, release date, and more.
+This live-action film has been in the works since 2016, so there’s a ton of hype for it — and major controversy.
+HollywoodLife has rounded up everything we know, so far, about the next Snow White, including the cast, release date, and more.

 “Never in a million years did I imagine that this would be a possibility for me.
 You don’t normally see Snow Whites that are of Latin descent,” she said in the interview.
 “You don’t particularly see people who look like me or are me playing roles like that.
 When it was announced, it was a huge thing that was trending on Twitter for days, because all of the people were angry.
 We need to love them in the right direction.
 At the end of the day, I have a job to do that I’m really excited to do.
 I get to be a Latina princess.”

-Marc Webb, 47, is directing the Snow White remake.
-He previously directed The Amazing Spider-Man and its sequel that starred Andrew Garfield.
+Marc Webb is directing the Snow White remake.
+He previously directed The Amazing Spider-Man and its sequel which starred Andrew Garfield.
 Greta Gerwig and Erin Cressida Wilson are writing the screenplay, while Marc Platt is producing.
-Mandy Walker is the cinematographer, Mark Sanger is the editor, and the music is by songwriting duo Pasek & Paul, who previously worked on La La Land and The Greatest Showman.
+Mandy Walker is the cinematographer, Mark Sanger is the editor, and the music is by the songwriting duo Pasek & Paul, who previously worked on La La Land and The Greatest Showman.
 Walt Disney Pictures is producing and distributing the remake.